UX/UI and Design Terminology

 Responsive Design

-A design approach that allows a website or application to automatically adjust to different screen sizes - from desktop monitors to tablets and mobile phones.
+An approach to design that allows a website or application to automatically adjust to different screen sizes - from desktop monitors to tablets and mobile phones.
 The goal is to provide an optimal experience on every device.

 Hierarchy

 Visual hierarchy is the principle of organizing elements to clearly show their importance.
-The most important elements (e.g., headings) are larger, bolder, or a different color to attract attention before less important ones (e.g., secondary text).
+The most important elements (e.g., title) are larger, bolder, or a different color to attract attention over less significant ones (e.g., secondary text).

-Understanding the basics of UX/UI and design terminology is the first step towards creating better digital products.
-Now you know that UX design lays the foundation and ensures functionality, UI design adds visual polish and makes interaction pleasant, while graphic design serves a broader purpose of visual communication.
+Understanding the basic UX/UI and design terminology is the first step toward creating better digital products.
+Now you know that UX design lays the foundation and ensures functionality, UI design adds visual appeal and makes interaction pleasant, while graphic design serves a broader purpose of visual communication.

 These terms are not just technical jargon; they represent key concepts that guide the process of creating products that users will love.
-The next time you hear the word "wireframe" or "persona", you will know exactly what it’s about.
+The next time you hear the word "wireframe" or "persona," you will know exactly what is being referred to.

-Do you have an idea for an app or website but aren't sure where to start?
+Do you have an idea for an application or website, but are not sure where to start?
 Let me help you turn your vision into a functional and beautiful digital product.
 Contact me today for a free consultation!